 Composing Skills - 30 minutes to answer 45 multiple-choice questions

 - A score of "Exempt" or "Ready for college-level English courses" on the CSU Early Assessment Program (EAP)

-- A score of 500 or above on the Critical Reading section of the College Board SAT Reasoning Test
+- A score of 550 or above on the Evidence Based Reading and Writing (EBRW) section of the College Board SAT Test

 - A score of 22 or above on the American College Testing (ACT) English Test

 - A score of 3 or above on either the Language and Composition or Composition and Literature examination of the College Board Scholastic Advanced Placement Program

 - Completion and transfer to CSU of the credits for a college course that satisfies the CSU General Education requirement in English Composition, provided such a course was completed with a grade of C or better